Guidance

 Determining your draft allocations can be an iterative process.
 It’s likely you’ll revisit different stages and update previous assessments, particularly following consultation and engagement with stakeholders.
 You’ll refine your assessments and draft allocations, based on any new information you learn.

-Aim of stage 3
+Aim of this section

-- understand how to determine your draft allocations based on stage 2 findings
+• understand how to determine your draft allocations based on Stage 2 findings

-- decide how best to engage stakeholders on progress, if needed
+• decide how best to engage stakeholders on progress, if needed

-- learn what to factor into your selection approach
+• learn what to factor into your selection approach

-Outputs of stage 3
+Outputs of this section

-- clearer view of any evidence you may need to support your draft allocations
+• a clearer view of any evidence you may need to support your draft allocations

 Applying planning judgement

-Local context is central to making decisions and is the most important element of determining your draft allocations.
+Local context is key to making decisions and is the most important element of determining your draft allocations.
 This includes consideration of the needs of your area, and your proposed vision and spatial strategy for your plan.

 Developing your selection approach

-Your approach to selecting your draft allocations from the sites brought forward from stage 2 will depend on the factors unique to your plan’s objectives.
+Your approach to selecting your draft allocations from the sites brought forward from Stage 2 will depend on the factors unique to your plan’s objectives.
 These include environmental, economic and social objectives.

 You are best placed to make judgements based on these factors.
-The context of your plan area, proposed spatial strategy and local vision are important when reaching decisions.
+The context of your plan area, your proposed spatial strategy and local vision are important when reaching decisions.

-- the type and category of the sites determined in stage 2
+• the type and category of the sites determined in stage 2

-- settlement hierarchy and function, linking to related evidence and the plan vision and spatial strategy
+• settlement hierarchy and function (linking to related evidence and the plan vision and spatial strategy)

-- existing and future connectivity by private, public and active transport
+• existing and future connectivity by private, public and active transport

-- accessibility to services and facilities
+• accessibility to services and facilities

-- alternative or competing land uses such as employment, minerals extraction or safeguarded land
+• alternative or competing land uses such as employment, minerals extraction or safeguarded land

-- timescales for delivery to ensure new development can be provided throughout the plan period – for housing sites consider the deliverability and developability of sites
+• timescales for delivery to ensure new development can be provided throughout the plan period – for housing sites consider the deliverability and developability of sites

-- ability to deliver strategic development, either alone or combined with other sites, linking to the plan vision and spatial strategy
+• ability to deliver strategic development, either alone or combined with other sites (linking to the plan vision and spatial strategy)

-- any relevant environmental considerations or objectives of the plan
+• any relevant environmental considerations or objectives of the plan

-- economic sustainability considerations such as jobs and skills, regeneration and social inclusion
+• economic sustainability considerations such as jobs and skills, regeneration and social inclusion

-- local considerations, such as constraints relating to neighbouring or nearby uses or existing or emerging policy designations
+• local considerations, such as constraints relating to neighbouring or nearby uses or existing or emerging policy designations

-- other new or emerging local plan evidence – for example, your whole draft plan’s viability study may give you a more complete picture of how sites meet the needs of your area.
+• other new or emerging local plan evidence – for example, your whole draft plan’s viability study may give you a more complete picture of how sites meet the needs of your area.

 You may want to consider your sites on a settlement or sub-area scale, especially where this would help align your draft allocations with your emerging spatial strategy.